Amanda Bearse: Career

-As actress, in 1990s, Bearse appeared only in two films: The Doom Generation and Here Come the Munsters (both 1995).
+Bearse appeared as an actress in only two films in the 1990s: The Doom Generation and Here Come the Munsters (both 1995).
 She returned to acting in 2011, appearing in two episodes of Lifetime comedy-drama series, Drop Dead Diva.
 In 2020, she starred in the German comedy horror film, Sky Sharks, making her first film appearance in 25 years.
 In 2022, Bearse played Luke Macfarlane's mother in the romantic comedy film, Bros.